 For another delicious but very different take on a gnocchi recipe, take a look at my Creamy Butternut Squash Gnocchi.

-This gnocchi recipe I am sharing today is inspired by our recent trip to Southern Italy.
+This recipe I am sharing today is inspired by our recent trip to Southern Italy.
 Campania region to be exact.

 If doesn’t ring a bell, think of Naples, Sorrento, Pompeii and Amalfi Coast.
 That part of Italy is filled with glorious sunshine and breathtaking landscapes.
 It is also famous for its delicious food.

-It’s a very simple dish of potato gnocchi (usually made in house) baked in sweet tomato basil sauce and topped with fresh mozzarella.
+It’s a very simple dish of potato gnocchi (usually made in house) baked in a sweet tomato basil sauce and topped with fresh mozzarella.
 Simplicity at its best!

 I’ve changed the recipe a tiny bit by adding ground beef to my tomato sauce to make it a bit more substantial and to satisfy the meat lovers in my family.
 The Italians will not appreciate it as they rarely add meat to their pasta dishes but we LOVED it.

 I guess, we take the best bits and adjust the rest to our taste, don’t we?
 A creative license as they call it!

 I’ve simplified the recipe as well.
 It’s great to make your own gnocchi when you’ve got the time but most of us won’t bother.

 So I replaced the homemade gnocchi with a good quality store bought ones.
 I’ve used the Napolina brand as a nod to the place this dish came from.

 Now let’s talk about the gorgeous meaty tomato basil sauce.
 You’ve got two options.
 You can easily make your own or buy your favourite brand of spaghetti sauce and add the ground beef to it.
 I promise either way this gnocchi bake is to die for!